Saturday, February 10, 2024

 7. The Awakening - I'm sad that no live version (by the PMG) of this song exists.
 Apparently, it was something that they just felt they couldn't get right live.
 This is a tight structured 9:28 that was built to evoke the hills and nature of Scotland (an aire).
 The whole group is in on this, but Lyle's piano is the most prominent element.
 This song is a literal rollercoaster from start to finish and well worth the playing time.
 They managed to weave a portion of "Imaginary Day" just prior to this song crescendo-ing into heights unknown.
 This truly was the highlight of "Imaginary Day".

-8. Farmer's Trust - As I've written before, I came across this at the end of the movie "Fandango" (Goodbye Dorman), and I remember thinking that this was probably just a beautiful score element from the movie.
+8. Farmer's Trust - As I've written before, I came across this at the end of the movie "Fandango" ("Goodbye Dorman"), and I remember thinking that this was probably just a beautiful score element from the movie.
+Imagine my surprise at finding the whole song on the Travels album.
 It is a beautiful sparse piece that evokes the beauty of a picturesque forlon landscape.
 Definitely one of my all time faves.

 9. Travels - Yet another song that I think could benefit from a rendition with added Swahili lyrics.
 In the vein of PMG songs that convey longing and distant travel through lands unknown, this is your elixir.
 There are multiple versions of this song, but the best version is indeed the PMG version of the live album.